 Coverage Levels and Deductibles Explained

-A deductible is the money you must pay out of your pocket before your insurance company will pay for your claim.
-Most drivers would benefit from purchasing full coverage vehicle insurance, which includes collision and comprehensive coverage.
+A deductible is what you pay out of pocket before your insurance covers a claim.
+Most drivers benefit from full coverage vehicle insurance, which includes collision and comprehensive coverage.

 - $100,000 bodily injury liability per person